bemoty/bemoty.dev/README.md

 Requires [Hugo](https://gohugo.io).

-1. Clone the repository and follow the install [Hugo install instructions](https://gohugo.io/installation/) for your operating system.
+1. Clone the repository and follow the [Hugo install instructions](https://gohugo.io/installation/) for your operating system.

 2. cd into the cloned repository and run the Hugo dev server.